The cost of asphalt is around $100 to $200 per ton.

 Porous asphalt costs between $3 and $8 per square foot.
 This product lets water drain easily instead of running off into the gutters or your lawn.
 It effectively minimizes runoff, so you can usually save on leveling and grading, as it's not as important with a porous driveway.
 Remember that you'll also need an extra layer of crushed stone beneath the blacktop to allow for better drainage.

-Recycled Asphalt Costs Per Square Foot
+Stamped or Colored Asphalt Cost Per Square Foot

-Cost of Asphalt Driveways by Project Type
+Cost of Asphalt Driveways By Project Type

 The cost to pave a driveway depends on the complexity of the project.
 It's not just the labor costs that increase, either.
 For some projects, you'll need more gravel or crushed stone for a deeper base layer.
 For others, you'll need a thicker layer of asphalt.